Last Updated on

 The main road that goes around the island does not ‘hug the coastline’.
 So, in order to really see the whole coastline and find the most secret/remote of beaches, you need to travel by boat.

-Underwater Sculpture Park.
+Underwater Sculpture Park in Grenada.

 The world’s first of Jason De Claire Taylor’s underwater sculpture series.
 This site has the iconic ring of people and some of the other first-round sculptures that you won’t see anywhere else (inclusive of the first sculptures that fell during installation and have been left).